-Unwanted body hair is a pain in the summertime, but it can still get you down in the colder months too.
-You could give up fighting your follicles and go au natural, or you could invest in one of the best IPL machines, to banish hairs that make you less confident and make staying smooth less of a chore.
+Unwanted body hair is a pain all year round, you could give up fighting your follicles and go au natural, or you could invest in one of the best IPL machines, to banish hairs that make you less confident and make staying smooth less of a chore.

 Whether it’s blitzing hair on your legs so they don’t poke through winter tights and rips in skinny jeans, or ridding your back of those hairs that you swear grow back bushier each time you shave, IPL machines are an easy and convenient solution to making sure your body remains hair-free.